 1. When the report is actually received by such officer.

 3. When the certificate of mailing is dated.

 4. When the receipt from an established courier company is dated.

 5. When the electronic receipt issued pursuant to s.
 106.0705 or other electronic filing system authorized in this section is dated.

 Such fine shall be paid to the filing officer within 20 days after receipt of the notice of payment due, unless appeal is made to the Florida Elections Commission pursuant to paragraph (c).
-In the case of a candidate, such fine shall not be an allowable campaign expenditure and shall be paid only from personal funds of the candidate.
-An officer or member of a political committee shall not be personally liable for such fine.
+Notice is deemed complete upon proof of delivery of written notice to the mailing or street address on record with the filing officer.
+In the case of a candidate, such fine is not an allowable campaign expenditure and shall be paid only from personal funds of the candidate.
+An officer or member of a political committee is not personally liable for such fine.